Adjuvo/firmware-releases/README.md

 ### Firmware download:
-Get the latest firmware version at: http://www.github.com/Adjuvo/firmware-releases
+Get the latest firmware version at: http://www.github.com/Adjuvo/firmware-releases Make sure you download the correct version for you glove.
+In case of doubt, contact Senseglove.

 ### Preparing
 Keep the boot pin pressed while you power up the SenseGlove.
 You can find the boot